 - Conducting and preparing periodic reports to communicate important regional and state trends, issues and policies that affect SAMHSA’s programs, grantees and stakeholders.

 - To learn more, watch SAMHSA’s Regional Administrators: SAMHSA’s Presence in the Community (18 minutes).

-Vacant Regional Administrator positions are being covered by the following:
+The vacant Regional Administrator position for Region 1 is being covered by the following: